**Wow, that was fast! A foster from DMK Rehoming will be taking Scarlett in. Thanks Outdoor Beginner readers!**

 If you want to give Scarlett a home and are not already a foster person, contact a local rescue.
 Here is a list of some Denver area ones:

-Adoptable Adventure Dogs is a monthly series on Outdoors Beginner featuring shelter dogs that would make excellent partners in adventure.
+Adoptable Adventure Dogs is a series on Outdoors Beginner featuring shelter dogs that would make excellent partners in adventure.
 I am a volunteer at the Denver Animal Shelter, and therefore most of the featured dogs are currently residing there.
-If you know of a deserving pup that needs a home from your local shelter, please feel free to reach out to me at email@example.com!
+If you know of a deserving pup that needs a home from your local shelter, please feel free to reach out to me at firstname.lastname@example.org!
 Remember – Adopt, Don’t Shop.
 The best breed is rescued!